7 tips for boosting your child's concentration

 The education system has its cycles of what is in or out of fashion and there is an endless debate about what skills are important and how to teach them.
-Surprisingly, concentration rarely surfaces as a skill or quality that warrants developing alongside the likes of communication, imagination, confidence, creativity, group work . . (all important too!) . .
+Surprisingly, concentration rarely surfaces as a skill or quality that warrants developing alongside the likes of communication, imagination, confidence, creativity or group work.

-This is surprising because although classroom teaching styles have evolved a lot over the past thirty years - less of the chalk and talk we suffered - the exam system hasn't changed one bit - and here, concentration is everything.
+This is surprising because although classroom teaching styles have evolved a lot over the past thirty years, the exam system hasn't changed one bit - and here, concentration is everything.

 It's not just about exams - concentration is required for listening to the teacher, focusing on classroom tasks and most aspects of learning.